uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/forwarding_and_buffering.rst

 Forwarding
 ----------

-In an oneAPI Threading Building Blocks ``flow::graph``, nodes which forward messages to successors have one of two possible forwarding policies, which are a property of the node:
+In a ``flow::graph``, nodes that forward messages to successors have one of two possible forwarding policies, which are a property of the node:

 * **broadcast-push** - the message will be pushed to as many successors as will accept the message.
 If no successor accepts the message, the fate of the message depends on the output buffering policy of the node.
 * **single-push** - if the message is accepted by a successor, no further push of that message will occur.
-If a successor rejects the message the next successor in the set is tried.
+If a successor rejects the message, the next successor in the set is tried.
   This continues until a successor accepts the message, or all successors have been attempted.
   If no successor accepts the message, it will be retained for a possible future resend.
   Message that is successfully transferred to a successor is removed from the node.